 England for the Grayling fishing available on the River Wharfe, River Ure, River Nidd, River Ribble and River Swale.
 All the above rivers hold grayling but in varying

-longer stands head and shoulders above the other rivers of the Yorkshire Dales.
+amounts and sizes.
+Traditionally the River Ure held the biggest stocks of grayling, but in recent years there has been a big decline in grayling numbers on the Ure.
+The river still holds reasonable stocks of grayling, but it no longer stands head and shoulders above the other rivers of the Yorkshire Dales.
 Grayling stocks in all the rivers vary from year to year for many reasons.
-The important thing is reading the river for typical 'grayling water'
+The important thing is reading the river for typical 'grayling water' (one of my

 blog posts covers this).

 The Yorkshire Dales rivers provide the perfect habitat for grayling and grayling fly fishing and they extend the flyfisher's year right through the autumn and winter.
 In effect this only gives us 10 days, from March 15th to March 24th (in North Yorkshire - as seasons vary throughout England) when we are unable to fish the rivers for brown trout or

 grayling.
 Grayling are caught all year round and a day on any of these rivers, at any time of the year, will usually result in the capture of a few fish.
 The best time of year for grayling fly fishing is from September to December when they are at their most active and feeding hard throughout the day.
 The dry fly fishing during early autumn when grayling are rising to aphids and pale wateries can be simply superb, though not easy for the newcomer to grayling fishing because of the speed of the rise, but very exciting and often frustrating.